 A quite unexpected bonus of living in Qatar.
 Given the fact that expats make the most of its population, each nationality adds to the food scene of the country.
 There are restaurants here that cater to all cravings and budgets.
 From the never-ending list of Indian eateries, through delicious Thai street food, to posh Peruvian flavors.
 Qatar has it all.
 Paradoxically, though, restaurants serving local dishes are really hard to come by!

 In two aspects: wages that an average Western expat is able to earn here AND the wealth of the country itself.
-Even though cost of living here is quite high, saving money is much easier than in Europe.
-It all comes with a price (see below!), but it’s definitely easier to get filthy rich in the Middle East than it is in my home country 🙂 Did I also mention that income tax doesn’t exist here?
+Even though cost of living in Qatar is quite high, saving money is much easier than in Europe.
+It all comes at a price (see below!), but it’s definitely easier to get filthy rich in the Middle East than it is in my home country 🙂 Did I also mention that income tax doesn’t exist here?

-Unfortunately, living in Qatar means that, for most of the year, you will struggle with almost unbearable heat.
+Unfortunately, living in Qatar means that, for a big part of the year, you will struggle with almost unbearable heat.
 Imagine baking a batch of cookies and opening the oven to take them out.
-The heat that hits your face is similar to what we feel here during summer months, minus the cookie smell 🙂 Pleasant weather lasts for about 4 months.
+The heat that hits your face is similar to what we feel here during summer months, minus the cookie smell 🙂 Pleasant weather lasts for about 5 months.
 Another thing is the dust.
 I mean, what else to expect from a desert?
 For a person struggling with chronic sinusitis (*points at self*), sandstorms and general dustiness are real pains.
-ENT specialists are always in the highest demand.
+ENT specialists are always in highest demand.

 For a person working in the Middle East, dealing with the caste of “habibis” can prove a real challenge.
 I guess you can find those issues everywhere in the world… But I’ve never encountered so much nepotism and favoritism anywhere else.
-Each company has a long list of “untouchable” employees.
+Many biggest companies have a long list of “untouchable” employees.
 Ones that can never be moved or removed, no matter how unqualified they are and how badly they suck at their jobs.
 This is due to connections they have to the company’s owner or high management.
 “Habibis” can be both locals or expats, there is no rule.
-Highly skilled employees often quit their jobs because of their unqualified bosses, who barely finished high school and only got hired because they’re “a friend of a friend”.
+Highly skilled employees often quit their jobs because of their unqualified bosses, who barely finished high school and only got hired because they’re well connected.

 Cost of living.

-All in all, after 7 years spent living here, I’m happy to say that it’s been an amazing, eye-opening experience that I wouldn’t trade for anything else.
-And even though I’ve recently moved out, I know that I’ll be coming back to visit my “home away from home” often!
+All in all, after more than 9 years spent living here, I’m happy to say that it’s been an amazing, eye-opening experience that I wouldn’t trade for anything else!